Ever watch one ten-year old explain to another how something works?

 --"It's perfectly normal for a presidential candidate to refuse to release any of his college records, because his college grades and the courses he took are none of the public's business.
 Unless, of course, you're talking about a Republican."

---"It shouldn't be a concern that a presidential candidate to has five Social Security numbers associated with his name.
+--"No one should be a bit concerned that a recent presidential candidate had five Social Security numbers associated with his name.
 After all, that's happened to several people I know.
-Same thing if the candidate is now using a SSN from a state he never set foot in before taking office, because...well, sometimes those hard-working people at the Social Security office make a mistake.
+And the same reasoning applies if the candidate is now using a SSN from a state he never set foot in before taking office, because...well, sometimes those hard-working people at the Social Security office make a mistake.
 That's perfectly normal."

 --"Tim Geithner was the absolute best person available to be Secretary of the Treasury, and his little oopsie on his personal income tax isn't worth mentioning, because, hey, everyone makes mistakes.
 In fact, his little mistake was so trivial you probably didn't even hear about it until just now."